Dianne Feinstein: LGBTQ+ rights

-In 1996, Feinstein was one of only 14 senators to vote against the Defense of Marriage Act (DOMA), which defined marriage as an opposite-sex union for purposes of federal law.
+Early on as a U.S. senator, Feinstein opposed the Pentagon's Don't ask, don't tell policy, co-sponsoring a bill to repeal the policy in 1994 and every year thereafter until 2011, when her Don't Ask, Don't Tell Repeal Act of 2010 became law.
+Later in 1996, she was one of only 14 senators to vote against the Defense of Marriage Act (DOMA), which defined marriage as an opposite-sex union for purposes of federal law.
 In 2011, she introduced a bill to repeal DOMA.
 In 2022, she was the lead Senate sponsor of the Respect for Marriage Act, which repealed DOMA and required the federal government and all state governments to recognize same-sex and interracial marriages.

+Feinstein's advocacy for LGBTQ+ Americans extended beyond marriage equality, military inclusion, and anti-discrimination.
+Feinstein co-sponsored the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, which was signed into law on October 28, 2009, as a legislative rider to the National Defense Authorization Act for Fiscal Year 2010.
+The Shepard-Byrd Act, named after Matthew Shepard, a gay college student murdered in Wyoming in 1998, and James Byrd Jr., an African American man murdered in Texas in 1998, expanded the definition of hate crimes to cover all acts of violence motivated by a victim’s actual or perceived sexual orientation or gender identity.
+During congressional hearings on the bill, Feinstein delivered a speech emphasizing that hate-motivated attacks against LGBTQ+ individuals are particularly heinous and deserved enhanced penalties.

 Marijuana

 Feinstein opposed a number of reforms to cannabis laws at the state and federal level.
 In 2016 she opposed Proposition 64, the Adult Use of Marijuana Act, to legalize recreational cannabis in California.
 In 1996 she opposed Proposition 215 to legalize the medical use of cannabis in California.
 In 2015 she was the only Democrat at a Senate hearing to vote against the Rohrabacher–Farr amendment, legislation that limits the enforcement of federal law in states that have legalized medical cannabis.
 Feinstein cited her belief that cannabis is a gateway drug in voting against the amendment.

 In 2018, Feinstein softened her views on marijuana and cosponsored the STATES Act, legislation that would protect states from federal interference regarding both medical and recreational use.
 She also supported legislation in 2015 to allow medical cannabis to be recommended to veterans in states where its use is legal.